Culinary Schools & Colleges in Canada

 - Geographic location

 But, to give a general picture of salary rates, Government of Canada statistics gathered during the time period of 2016-2017 show that the national averages for chef salaries were as follows: *

 - The median hourly wage was $17.00 (about $35,360 annually).

 - The higher end of the scale was $25.64 per hour (or approximately $53,331 per year).

-- The average executive chef salary was listed as $57,367 per year, but was shown to rise as high as $80,000 or more.
+- The median executive chef salary was listed as $57,367 per year, but was shown to rise as high as $80,000 or more.

 - The median pastry chef salary was $43,375 annually.
 The higher end of the spectrum was above $59,000.

 - The median annual sous chef salary was $41,042.
 However, in some cases it was shown to be $51,000 or more per year.

 Here is something else you should know about salary: Canada is a diverse country, and this means that salary rates do fluctuate by location.
 The provinces and territories with the highest median hourly rates for chefs (as per Government of Canada statistics) are: *

 - Saskatchewan ($19.00)